App users must contact us via Help in settings. We cannot assist you without the logs and metadata that

-Delete a flight by swiping the flight from right to left on the my flights list or by tapping the delete button on the bottom of the flight details for this flight.
+Delete a flight by swiping on the flight from right to left on the my flights list, or by tapping the delete button at the bottom of the flight's detail page.

 Where are my past flights?

 All your past flights are in your flight log underneath your flight stats.
 If you add a past flight, it will automatically be added to the past flights list.

 Does Flighty work offline - like on a plane?

 Yes, Flighty does work when you are offline.
 In this case, the data you see is based on the latest information Flighty received while you where last online.
 The offline mode is indicated in the status field of the flight details with the phrase “Offline Mode · Estimating all times”.